← All articles

 • Continue your food and symptom tracking — data collected now will be useful at your follow-up

-• Don't make major dietary changes before investigations are complete (especially coeliac testing)
+• Don't make major dietary changes before investigations are complete (especially coeliac testing — see the [low-FODMAP diet guide](/articles/fodmap-diet-explained/) for why this matters)

 • Follow up if you haven't heard about test results within the expected timeframe